Hobbywing XeRun V10 G5 vs V10 G4R comparison: What's Changed?

 The G5 runs at 4050KV versus the G4R's 4100KV.
 The slightly lower KV on the G5 is consistent with its efficiency-first design philosophy — more torque, less wasted energy.

+III.
 Full Spec Comparison Table

 Specification XeRun V10 G5 13.5T XeRun V10 G4R 13.5T